 While making Ragu Spaghetti Sauce is easy, buying a can can be cheaper.
 I buy canned spaghetti sauce (Hunt's brand from Walmart).
 They're cheap, have lower calories and sugar per serving than many other brands, which is great for when I'm watching what I eat, and the flavors aren't too bad.

 I stick with Walmarts's brand (found in a glass jar) for Alfredo sauce.
 The sauce isn't the best tasting out there, and it definitely doesn't compare to homemade sauces like my Cream Cheese Alfredo Sauce, but it's cheap and easy to customize.

 When making chicken alfredo, I like to pour out the thick sauce into a pot with garlic and cooked chicken pieces.
 Then I'll add milk or cream (depending on what I have on hand) into the jar (about ¼-1/2 cup) and close the jar and shake it around.
 Then pour the thin liquid into the pot with the thicker sauce and meat.
 Adding seasonings also helps to make it taste better.

-For a cheap meal, I'll dice a chicken breast, use a box worth of cooked pasta, a jar of Alfredo sauce, and a bag of frozen veggies, and mix everything together.
-Sometimes I'll add garlic bread or a salad if it's in the budget.
+For a cheap meal, when I'm not looking to make my Blackened Chicken Alfredo, I'll dice a chicken breast, use a box worth of cooked pasta, a jar of Alfredo sauce, and a bag of frozen veggies, and mix everything together.
+Sometimes I'll add garlic bread like Air Fryer Frozen Garlic Bread or a simple salad if it's in the budget.